walmart-technology-cps/interview-template/README.md

 # interview-template
-Empty project to facilitate interactive interviews
+A simple project to facilitate interactive interviews.

+Please add this project into your favorite IDE.

+Best of luck!

+The Walmart Technology Cloud-Powered Stores Team